akpw/akpw/_posts/2016-08-15-BinaryTreesPlayground-Part-II.md

 Since visualizing trees requires defining a binary tree that can be drawn, this part goes into just that.
 This is not meant to be an exhaustive description of a perfect Swift tree implementation, more like touching on the core principles for specific purposes of the series.

+In this part, we defined a binary tree with pluggable traversals and came to the following requirements:

+> Visualize any tree that conforms to the  [base protocol](#base-tree-protocol) above.
+If that tree is [traversable](#traversable-tree), also visualize its current traversal

 It's been well over a month past WWDC 2016, and as the dust has been settling a lot of people has been covering all the majour announcements.
 One of the most recurring topics is playgrounds on iPad